 District maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
-One full-time and one part-time custodian ensures that all classrooms and facilities are in adequate condition.
-A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.
+Two full-time custodians ensure that all classrooms and facilities are in adequate condition

+A work order process is used to ensure efficient service that emergency repairs are given the highest priority.
 At the time of publication, 100% of the restrooms are in complete working order.